Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/ucob/en/03_bahamut.md

   </tr>
 </table>

-## Grand Octet
+## Grand Octet (with Tank LB)

-This mechanic is normally tank LB3'ed.
+After Tenstrike, Bahamut Flattens and Flare Breaths before starting Grand Octet.

 Bahamut must be **below 60% HP** by the time it disappears for Grand Octet, or it will gain a damage-up buff in Golden Bahamut, making it impossible to clear the fight (although you will still be able to prog the adds phase).